-Artists have two fears.
+Artists have two major fears.

 The biggest fear is color.
 That fear is pretty much universal across all mediums.
 The reason artists fear color is that our perceptual faculties are subject to many influences, making our ability to judge and compare colors unreliable.